rolster-developments/capacitor-device-manager/readme.md

 # Rolster Capacitor DeviceManager

-Plugin for device manager in mobile Android, Huawei and iOS.
+Plugin for device manager information in mobile Android, Huawei and iOS.

 ## Installation